Smart-Eye-Technology/flask_cognito/README.md

 Flask-Cognito
 -------------
+forked from jetbridge/flask_cognito
+extended to support API Key authorization as well ass JWT This module is used by the FaceSDK API to authorize users (with JWT) and vendors (API Key) to access the Luxand API Wrapper

-Authenticate users based on AWS Cognito JWT.
+Authenticate users based on AWS Cognito JWT or AWS API Gateway Key

 # Initialization